redhat-openstack/website/source/networking/using-gre-tenant-networks.html.md

 `# openstack-config --set /etc/quantum/plugins/openvswitch/ovs_quantum_plugin.ini OVS local_ip `<IP address>
       # service quantum-openvswitch-agent restart

+## Additional Configuration

 On each node, be sure to specify the local IP address of the network interface over which the GRE tunnel traffic should be routed.
 Also make sure that each node's routing table is configured so that outgoing traffic to the other nodes' specified local IP addresses uses the desired interface.
 Production deployments would likely use a high bandwidth network interface and switch, with a dedicated subnet, for GRE traffic.
 For non-production deployments, each host's main (and probably only) IP address will suffice.

+New packstack deployments can specify the interface whose IP address will be used as the local tunnel endpoint IP with:

+      CONFIG_NEUTRON_OVS_TUNNEL_IF=eth1

 Once the above steps are complete, newly created tenant networks should be GRE tunnels, which can be verified by running the following with admin credentials and looking at the provider:network_type attribute: